vonmillhausen/sf2000/README.md

 ## Hardware

 ### CPU
-Although the main CPU of the SF2000 has literally had it's markings milled off by a routing tool, the community has determined that it's a HCSEMI B210, a single-core MIPS processor running at 810 MHz.
+Although the main CPU of the SF2000 has literally had it's markings milled off by a routing tool, the community has determined that it's a HCSEMI B210, a single-core MIPS processor running at 810 MHz (or 918 MHz with the `08.03`/`1.6V` firmware).
 It appears to be a clone of an ALi Tech chip.
 [An SDK has been found](http://www.zcsd-tech.com//download/content-54.html) for it.

 ### Display
 The SF2000 features a `240x320` IPS display panel (not OCA laminated), which has been rotated 90&deg; clockwise to give a `320x240` display.
 It demonstrates screen tearing for all emulators, running from the right of the console to the left due to the panel rotation.